-And the our actual app, was running in the background because it’s not closed but it’s running in the background.
+And our actual application was running in the background because it was not closed but it’s running in the background.
 But you can close this app also by going back and close it.
 So there are some methods, which are called when you do all these actions.
-When you go to your menu here, you can call your app by clicking on the app and it will open like picture attached below.
+When you go to your menu here, you can call your app by clicking on the app and it will open like the picture attached below.

 So when you click the app icon or when you do some other cool things with your application, what are the methods which are called this you can write in the Android activity lifecycle.
 And the overview of these methods you can see on Android website in the documentation.

 Android Activity Lifecycle Diagram